interact-rg/SmartCanvas/docs/hosting_on_csc/cpouta_step_by_step/03_howto_deploy_smartcanvas_to_cpouta_vm.md

 Then to execute, `cd` to the top level of SmartCanvas repository and run:<br>
 `./scripts/deploy_production/deploy_production.sh`.

-The script takes no parameters and has the intent of starting two background processes.
+The script has the intent of starting two background processes.
 One process for running backend Docker container and another process for running a reverse proxy, serving the application over HTTPS.
 Camera usage requires HTTPS.

 The `nohup` utility is used to avoid the background processes being terminated when exiting from a shell that was used for starting the background processes.<br>